Wirecloud/agile-dashboards/union-list-operator/src/DESCRIPTION.md

-This operator helps you calculate the union of two arbitrary lists
+This operator helps you calculate the union between two arbitrary lists